eagle13gy/dicom_contour/README.md

 #### How do you/did you verify that the pipeline was working correctly?

-I visualize a few batches to see if they're randomly selected, and cover the whole data set.
+I visualize a few batches to see if they're randomly selected, and covered the whole data set.
 During the debugging period, I also output some class variables (e.g. start, end, _epochs_completed, _index_in_epoch) to check how the indices are chosen for a few epoches.

 #### Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?